 The World Bank (2011) Impact Evaluation of Small and Medium Enterprise Development Programmes in Latin America and the Caribbean assesses the net effects of participation in SME programmes (e.g. technical assistance, cluster or technology development) in four Latin American countries (Chile, Colombia, Mexico and Peru).
 While the relevance of different programme types varies by country, treatment groups are more likely to introduce new products or production methods and invested in R&D than control groups.

 Several studies investigate the particular role of business management training for business practices (see also the DCED Synthesis note on “What do we know about the effectiveness of Business Management Training?”):

 A number of these show positive changes in business practices after training, although a caveat is that most studies only investigate short-term impacts (e.g. 1 year after training), meaning that the sustainability of results is unclear:

 - Bloom et al. (2012), evaluates the effects of four months of intensive management consulting to randomly chosen medium-sized textile producers in India.
 At the end of the consulting services, the authors find an increased adoption of the recommended practices of 38% (compared to 12% for the control firms).
 After one year, employment of these practices had dropped by only 3%.

-- Bruhn, Karlan and Schoar (2012) shows that subsidised consulting services for SMEs in Mexico, which comprised weekly meetings of 4 four hours over 1 year, lead to a 13% increase in marketing and a 7% increase in keeping of formal accounts.
+- Bruhn, Karlan and Schoar (2012) shows that subsidised consulting services for SMEs in Mexico, which comprised four-hour weekly meetings over one year, led to a 13% increase in marketing and a 7% increase in keeping of formal accounts.

 - Mano et.al.
 (2011) find that after a 3-week management training programme in a cluster of garage mechanics and metalwork enterprises in Kumasi, Ghana, the number of firms keeping records increased by 36% in the treatment group, as opposed to only 6% in the control group.